 Emissivity is an important factor in thermal imaging.
 Per the Wikipedia link here, emissivity is the effectiveness of a surface in transmitting energy as thermal radiation.
 A cat would have very low emissivity whereas a black anodized aluminum surface would have nearly 1.0 emissivity.
 Professional grade and Non-imaging handheld thermometers all struggle some with emissivity.
 This unit has four different emissivity settings.

 For our Thermal Platform Business as you might expect it is useful in demonstrating the advantages of the thermal platforms and our Hybrid Benchtop Chamber over other environmental test equipment or thermal testing gear.

 Examples here show a Thermal Platform heating up with locations of heaters evident and then a few seconds later stabilized at a hot temperature.

-The thermal imager is also very useful in finding gradients during thermal test and hot spots due to internal device heating or “convection shadows” which frequently happens with standard temperature test chambers.
+The thermal imager is also very useful in finding gradients during thermal tests and hot spots due to internal device heating or “convection shadows” which frequently happen with standard temperature test chambers.

 Here is a surprising little demonstration.
 Having a foot on the carpet for just 20 seconds, the heat transmitted through a thick boot sole and sock shows up as 2-3 tenths of a degree temperature gradients several seconds after the foot was moved.
 More specific thermal test examples to follow but you can see how this tool would be useful to evaluate thermal stresses in electronic and power control systems.

-- Paying attention to unit under test emissivity helps acheve more accurate results.
+- Paying attention to the unit under test emissivity helps achieve more accurate results.